Find the best SEO tips and techniques strategy for your business:

 What?
 Structured what?

 The big 4 – Google, Bing, Yahoo and Yandex have all collaborated to help you provide the information their search engines need to understand your content and give the best search results possible.

-When your websites page has been optimised correctly, the right amount of content is present, and the structured data has been added to your pages then Google may or may not choose to present your data in featured rich snippets.
+When your website’s page has been optimised correctly, the right amount of content is present, and the structured data has been added to your pages, then Google may or may not choose to present your data in featured-rich snippets.
 Featured rich snippets appear below your search engine result.
-Nearly every website that has these featured rich snippets appear at the top of the results page.
+Nearly every website with these featured rich snippets appears at the top of the results page.

-Adding Schema markup to your HTML improves the way your page displays in the search engines by enhancing the rich snippets that are displayed beneath the page title.
+Adding Schema markup to your HTML improves how your page displays in the search engines by enhancing the rich snippets displayed beneath the page title.